|Partner Institution/Organization Homepage:||Click to visit|

 Applicants will apply to a particular UCL department (or "major") for admission, where they will be required to take at least two courses ("modules").
 Students can also take up to two courses in any other subjects offered at UCL for which they have the appropriate academic background.

-Students admitted to the department of English or the Slade School of Fine Art must take ALL of their courses in their admitted department.
-Modules in English are available only to students admitted to the department.
+Students admitted to the Slade School of Fine Art must take ALL of their courses in their admitted department.
+Modules in English, Architecture, Economics and Computer Science are available only to students admitted to those departments.
 Students outside of the Economics department may not take Economics level 2-3 modules.
 To review all of UCL's study options and policy exceptions, review their study options page.

 Eligibility:University College London requires a minimum overall GPA of 3.3 for admission.
 Typically a GPA of 3.5 or higher is required for admission to UCL's Economics or Political Science departments.
 For Princeton approval, participants must have at least a 3.0/ B average for the fall and spring semesters prior to the semester of study abroad.